jupyterlab/jupyter-ai/docs/source/users/index.md

 ### Custom model providers

-You can define a new provider building upon LangChain framework API.
-The provider inherit from both `jupyter-ai`'s ``BaseProvider`` and `langchain`'s [``LLM``][LLM].
+You can define new providers using the LangChain framework API.
+Custom providers inherit from both `jupyter-ai`'s ``BaseProvider`` and `langchain`'s [``LLM``][LLM].
 You can either import a pre-defined model from [LangChain LLM list][langchain_llms], or define a [custom LLM][custom_llm].
-In the example below, we demonstrate defining a provider with two models using a dummy ``FakeListLLM`` model, which returns responses from the ``responses`` keyword argument.
+In the example below, we define a provider with two models using a dummy ``FakeListLLM`` model, which returns responses from the ``responses`` keyword argument.